Justin Berry

-Justin Berry (born July 24, 1986) operated pornographic websites, beginning at age 13, featuring himself and other teen males.
+Justin Berry (born July 24, 1986 – disappeared August 21, 2018) operated pornographic websites, beginning at age 13, featuring himself and other teen males.
 In 2005, at the age of 18, he cooperated in a New York Times feature article.
 Before publication, Berry was granted immunity from prosecution in exchange for his help in prosecuting other men involved with his websites.
 After the story broke, Berry was called to testify before a Congressional committee.
-Berry made multiple media appearances between 2005 and 2007.
+Berry made media appearances between 2005 and 2007.

 Early life and education

 Justin Berry is the son of Knute Marvin Berry and Karen Page.
 Berry grew up in Bakersfield, California.
 He attended the Art Institute of Dallas in Dallas, Texas.
 He lived in Mexico with his Spanish-speaking father, who ran a massage parlor in Mazatlán, for a time.

 Eichenwald and The New York Times

 In June 2005, The New York Times reporter Kurt Eichenwald discovered Berry via a post made by Berry to a Yahoo! message board for his fans.
 Eichenwald contacted Berry anonymously online, telling Berry he was a songwriter and asking to meet with him.
 Despite concerns that the anonymous contact might be a law enforcement officer, Berry accepted a payment of $2,000 from Eichenwald on June 8, 2005, before agreeing to the meeting.
+However per the Times policy of not paying subjects for interviews, Eichenwald told Berry to return the $2000, forcing Berry to seek assistance from a family member to help pay it back.

 At the meeting, Eichenwald identified himself as a reporter and explained the true nature of his interest in Berry.
 Although Berry continued in the Internet pornography business after their initial meeting, in subsequent meetings, Eichenwald was able to gain Berry's confidence and an entry into his world.

 Eichenwald requested demonstrations of the workings of Berry's online business which Berry provided, including live conversations with subscribers.
 After Berry revealed the identities of children who were being exploited by adults, Eichenwald persuaded him to discontinue the business and turn his information about those minors over to the authorities.

 Eichenwald completed his research and writing, and, on December 19, 2005, The New York Times published "Through His Webcam, A Boy Joins A Sordid Online World", a feature-length story focusing on Berry's experiences as a "target" for "online pedophiles".